aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 4. For the datasets of actual EPS and forecasted EPS 3-months prior, the firm Amcor PLC

+**eps_fc_terms**

+1. The year "1999" is missing data for all firms.
+This means when using this variable, we have to account only for the year 2000 onward.

+**eps_act**

+1. Contains 7 empty firms: *BRK/B UN Equity, FOX UW Equity, GOOG UW Equity, HCP UN Equity, SYMC UW Equity, UA UN Equity*

+**eps_fc_act**

+1. Has one firm with empty data: *AMCR UN Equity*

 ## Future Applications

 ---

+1. Look at other dates forecasted, not just 3 months before